title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Every contract has to follow these rules :

 • storage: the on-chain storage.
 Mandatory and can be of any type.
 For example, here we use the type unit.
-It is recommended to add an export keyword before the type definition as it is a good practice to export it when you require to write unit tests from another Ligo file.
+It is recommended to add an export keyword before the type definition as it is a good practice to export it when you are required to write unit tests from another LIGO file.

 • return_: a mandatory pair of list of operation and the storage type (defined earlier).
 Return type naming is free but don't use an existing keyword like return.

-Have a look on the Entrypoints contracts documentation>
+Have a look at the Entrypoints contracts documentation>

 A Poke variant parameter is generated from the poke entrypoint function under the hood.
 A variant is more or less equivalent of the Enum type in Javascript.
 A default main function is generated and act like as a dispatcher for each of your entrypoints.
 It means that this painful boilerplate is no more needed on the new syntax.

-Have a look on the Variant type documentation
+Have a look at the Variant type documentation

 2. Write the poke function.
 The objective is to store every user/caller addresses poking the contract.
 Rewrite the storage, and add the caller address to the set of traces.